-Table 4-5 : ISO 14000 Vs ISC 9000 ( ----------- ------- ------- -------- -------- documents, and standards to which a business may elect to become certified: one in ISO 14000 and three in ISO 9000 Policies and objectives Policies and objectives Both requosition objectives and well-defined assign Training Training Both series require empl expected of them and how those ex - Monitoring Monitoring and measuring activ requirement of both standards vities and performance are a Review Review Management and audit rev views are required by both.
-Each requires that results be mon outside party can observe and repo Documentation Documentation Both standards require documentation that all programmed and system requirements are in place Performance Performance Neither standard specifies the performance results specification Differences Impetus for development was the desire to improve and maintain Development was driven by the explosion of Impetus the consistency of the quality of environmental laws and products internationally.
-Companies' motivation Companies became interested from a desire to protect and expand their market position.
-Firms sought to ease the problem of conforming to laws and regulations and improving market place acceptance.
-Target audience Purpose of compliance is focused-to demonstrate to customers that the registrant is a quality producerAudience for includescertification customers, government, shareholders,
+Table 4-5: ISO 14000 Vs ISO 9000

+Features ISO 9000 series ISO 14000 series Similarities Components Both contain standards which are advisory or guidance documents, and standards to which a business may elect to become certified: one in ISO 14000 and three in ISO 9000 Policies and objectives Policies and objectives Both require clearly stated policies and objectives and well-defined assignments of responsibility Training Training Both series require employees to be trained on what is expected of them and how those expectations are to be met Monitoring Monitoring and measuring activities and performance are a requirement of both standards Review Review Management and audit reviews are required by both.
+Each requires that results be monitored and recorded so that an outside party can observe and report that the system is working Documentation Documentation Both standards require documentation that all programmed and system requirements are in place Performance Performance Neither standard specifies the performance results specification Differences Impetus for development was the desire to improve and maintain Development was driven by the explosion of Impetus the consistency of the quality of environmental laws and Impetus products internationally. regulations worldwide. products internationally. regulations worldwide.
+Companies became interested Firms sought to ease the Companies' motivation • expand their market position. laws and regulations and improving market place acceptance.
+Purpose of compliance is Audience for certification Target audience focused-to demonstrate to includes customers, customers that the registrant is a government, employees, quality producer shareholders, lenders,